tud-amr/guidance_planner/README.md

 - `homotopy/n_paths` - Number of homotopy distinct trajectories to compute
 - `homotopy/comparison_function` - Homotopy comparison function to use

 For profiling information (i.e., computation times) go to `chrome://tracing/` in google chrome.
 Then click `load` and select `guidance_planner/profiler.json`.
-This should show some timings:
+This shows the following timings:
 ![Timing](docs/timing.png)

 ## License